eupolemo/dummy-operator/README.md

 make docker-build docker-push IMG=docker.io/eupolemo/dummy:latest
 ```

 **NOTE** You need permission to push the container.
-For purpose of run without
+For purpose of run, isn't necessary build and push.

 2. Deploy the controller to the cluster with the image specified by `IMG`: